-This activity aligns the public housing process for calculating and implementing utility allowance adjustments with that of Section 8.
+This activity aligns the public housing process for calculating and implementing utility allowance adjustments with that of the Housing Choice Voucher (HCV) program.
 Previously, the public housing utility allowance process required Home Forward to conduct engineering surveys to determine energy consumption, which was cumbersome and costly.
 Additionally, public housing protocol required that a re-certification be completed for each resident when there were adjustments to the utility allowance.